jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

     ip netns exec mycontainer netstat -i

 How does the naming system work?
-How does `ip netns` know where is `mycontainer`?
-Answer: it is using the namespaces pseudo-files.
+How does `ip netns` find `mycontainer`?
+Answer: by using the namespaces pseudo-files.
 Each process belongs to one network namespace, one PID namespace, one `mnt` namespace, etc.; and those namespaces are materialized under `/proc/<pid>/ns/`.